Skip to Main Content

 When do productions need a safety officer?

-Belgian workplace safety law requires safety supervision for productions involving hazardous activities, stunts, special effects, large crews, or challenging locations.
-Heritage site filming in Brussels, Bruges, and Ghent carries additional safety requirements.
+Here is the breakdown.
+Belgian workplace safety law needs safety oversight for shoots involving hazardous activities, stunts, special effects, large crews, or challenging locations.
+Heritage site filming in Brussels, Bruges, and Ghent carries extra safety needs.
 Insurance policies frequently mandate a qualified safety officer.

 What qualifications do your safety officers have?